dchen323/InstaFriends/README.md

 ### Feed
   * The feed displays the pictures of everyone the user follows.
   * The user can navigate to each of the profiles of the people he is following by clicking on their profile picture or username displayed on the sidebar.

+## Future Implementations
+  * Infinite Scrolling for quicker user feed page rendering.
+  * Followers/Following Pages to display who the user is following and who follows the user.
+  * Notifications to allow the user to see activities that affect him/her.
+  * Explore page to display pictures that the users might be interested in.